cloudify-cosmo/cloudify-nsx-plugin/README.md

                   host: nsx_host
 ```

-will produce such in runtime properties and will be used for login to NSX:
+produces the following in runtime properties and will be used for login to NSX:

 ```
     runtime_properties: